• Home

 Recovery is not limited to substance use or mental health challenges.
 People from all walks of life seek healing.
 And every single one of them deserves safety.

 Georgia proudly promotes the motto “Recovery Out Loud.”
-But when it comes to addressing abuse and misconduct, peers are pressured to suffer in silence.
+But when it comes to addressing misconduct, abuse and exploitation peers are pressured to suffer in silence.
 That contradiction must end.

-We will no longer remain silent about abuse, ethics violations, and misconduct.
+We will no longer remain silent about abuse or the enabling of abuse.
 Peers deserve better.
 Predators do not deserve to prey in peace.

-Don’t praise us for being brave enough to tell our recovery stories, then expect us to be cowards and keep this part of our journey a secret.
+Don’t praise us for being brave enough to tell our recovery stories out loud, then expect us to be cowards and keep this part of our journey a secret.

 We will speak out — about all of our recovery — because somebodies got to do it!